 The Shelby Black Fork Wetlands are located adjacent to Shelby Reservoir No. 3, which is located northeast of the city of Shelby on London West Road.
 From the city of Shelby, take OH-61 north to London West Road.
 Turn east (right) on London West Road.
 The entrance to the reservoir is about a half-mile east of OH-61.
 No fee.
 Permitted watercraft, 6 am – 10 pm daily.
 Trails open year-round. www.shelbyohio.org

-Due to the increasing public health concerns and health department mandates regarding the spreading of COVID-19, the 19th Annual Mohican Wildlife Weekend is canceled.
+With ongoing public health concerns and health department mandates regarding the spreading of COVID-19, the 20th Annual Mohican Wildlife Weekend " Survivor Mohican" will be held with restrictions and recommended guidelines for the event.
 Please sign up to stay updated with our plans for 2021!